Judicial police (France): Early success

-By 1909, there were some early successes, with 2700 arrests, including for 65 murders, and various rapists, fraudsters, counterfeiters, and burglars rounded up.
-By 1910, their tools included automobiles.
-Clemenceau wanted them to become a kind of rapid deployment force, in order to combat the increasing sophistication of gangs who took advantage of improvement in communications for better means of escape, which the scattered and disconnected municipal police authorities were unable to keep up with.
+By 1909, there were some early successes, with 2,700 arrests, including for 65 murders, and various rapists, fraudsters, counterfeiters, and burglars.
+By 1910, however, automobiles had entered the scene.
+Clemenceau organized the national police in part as rapid reaction units in order to combat the increasing sophistication of gangs who took advantage of improvement in communications for better means of escape; the scattered and unconnected municipal police authorities were structurally handicapped.
 There was some reorganization of regional brigades, and expansion to 15 regional centers in 1911.

 Interwar period

 During the First World War, there was a focus on counterespionage, including the Mata Hari affair.
-After the war was over, there was some additional restructuring, ending up in 1924 with 16 brigades, 85 commissioners, and 290 inspectors.
-In order to better cooperate with other countries in Europe in combatting crime in France, new regulations were instituted in 1928 naming the judicial police as the agency representing France in Interpol.
+There was additional restructuring after the war which resulted by 1924 in 16 brigades, 85 commissioners, and 290 inspectors.
+In order to better cooperate with other countries in Europe in combatting crime in France, new regulations were instituted in 1928 naming the judicial police as the agency representing France in the precusor of Interpol.
 In 1929, the first central office of the judicial police was created, in order to fight against counterfeiting (Office central pour la répression du faux monnayage; O.C.R.F.M.).
-This period also marked the involvement of the mobile brigade in the resolution of sensational cases such as the swindler Clément Passal in 1929, the Stavisky affair in 1933, or of the serial killer Eugen Weidmann in 1937.
+This period also marked the involvement of the mobile brigade in the resolution of sensational cases such as the swindler Clément Passal in 1929, the Stavisky affair in 1933, and of the serial killer Eugen Weidmann in 1937.